WE ARE EXTENDING OUR APPLICATION DEADLINE TO OCTOBER 15th , 2021

-Once the program obtains candidacy status from the Accreditation Council for Occupational Therapy Education (expected August 2019), students will be accepted once per year into the lock-step Doctor of Occupational Therapy (OTD) Program.
+Once the program obtains candidacy status from the Accreditation Council for Occupational Therapy Education (expected August 2019), students will be accepted once per year into the lock-step Occupational Therapy Doctorate (OTD) Program.
 We plan to offer the OTD Program beginning Fall 2020.
 Admission to the program will be limited to 45 students each year.
 Applications will be available electronically through the Occupational Therapy Centralized Application System (OTCAS) on or around August 1 of the year prior to admission.
 All applications, transcripts, and GRE scores must be submitted electronically through OTCAS no later than October 1st of the year prior to admission.

 Students must have: